kconf001/21SpKristinaCAdvancedGenomicsLog/README.md

 ```
 ## 01/27/2021
 # Homework Day 02 (continuation of Exercise 02)
-* 1)Make sure logged into turing node & in personal data directory.
+* 1. Make sure logged into turing node & in personal data directory.
 * Also input salloc command (see previous day for details).

 * Write an sbatch script to cp the files